floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="Popper.update"></a>

 ### Popper.update()
-Updates the position of the popper, computing the new offsets and applying the new style Prefer `scheduleUpdate` over `update` because of performance reasons
+Updates the position of the popper, computing the new offsets and applying the new style.<br />
+Prefer `scheduleUpdate` over `update` because of performance reasons.

 **Kind**: static method of <code>[Popper](#Popper)</code>
 <a name="Popper.destroy"></a>